bjerrep/obsoleta/README.md

 When there is a few developers then everything is fine up to the point where someone suggests to break the big single build up into smaller entities as build and test execution times starts to get excessive.
 So now you have e.g. executable **a** depending on library **b** depending on library **c**.
 That's a splendid idea except for the fact that just about every time someone is making breaking changes in **c** everything else is a pain.
 The CI might get it right every time, but fellow developers keep wasting time trying to figure out what went wrong.
 Too often someone updates e.g. the **a** repository alone and then have to figure out why stuff stopped working or the build breaks.
 Obsoleta tries to be a tool that makes it more transparent what is going on.

 There are tonnes of modules, packages, whatever in the world that does the same as is done here.
 Probably the biggest selling point for Obsoleta is that it is very small and hopefully relatively hackable.

+There are two scripts in obsoleta, obsoleta.py itself and a helper script called dixi.py and they have a chapter each.
+The first part below describe working with obsoleta.

 ## Status